MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 * Give it a minute to process

 ### Step 7: Twitter watcher
 Lets make an app that lights up every time a new tweet on a certain topic happens.
-This requires a `Twitter` account, if you don't have and don't want to create a Twitter account, feel free to skip this.
-But its fun!
+This requires a Twitter account, if you don't have and don't want to create a Twitter account, feel free to skip this, but it's fun!

 * Go to https://ifttt.com, select the dropdown caret next to your name, and then click **New Applet**.
-* As the **IF** condition, select the `Twitter` service.
+* As the **IF** condition, select the Twitter service.
 You will be asked to link your Twitter account first.
 * Select the `New tweet from search` option.
 * Specify the search string `#nebraskagencyber` to only fulfill the IF condition if someone tweets the hashtag.
 * For the **THAT** condition, select the `littlebits` service